ao/Serengeti/README.md

 - Saving all database metadata to disk
 - Persisting table storage objects and table replica objects
 - Managing concurrent access to prevent data corruption
+- Using Write-Ahead Logging (WAL) for crash recovery

 The StorageScheduler testing is organized into two categories:
 - **Comprehensive Tests**: Thorough validation of all aspects of the component